Shared Custody Arrangements for Pets

 Pet Custody Agreements

 In New Jersey, courts are beginning to embrace pet custody agreements, pet parenting plans, and even pet prenups.
 As long as the parties can agree amicably about terms, courts are willing to incorporate these terms into final judgments.
-These agreements should address everything from ownership and visitation to paying for the care of the animals.
+These pet agreements should address everything from ownership and visitation to paying for the care of the animals.

 Because these cases are so novel, it is important to hire a family law attorney with experience in pet custody.
-Our attorneys at Edens Law Group LLC understand the nuances of family law and can sympathize with pet parents regarding their pets’ welfare after divorce.
+Our family attorneys at Edens Law Group LLC understand the nuances of family law and can sympathize with pet parents regarding their pets’ welfare after divorce.

 What Are the Pet Custody Laws in New Jersey?